Construction Industry Scheme make NI contribution

 The Construction Industry Scheme (CIS) is a set of special rules that affect tax and National Insurance for those working in the construction industry.
 Businesses in the construction industry are known as ‘contractors’ and ‘subcontractors’.
 It will need to aware of the tax implications of the scheme.

-Under the CIS, contractors are require to deduct money from a subcontractor’s payments and pass it to HMRC.
-The deductions count as advance payments towards the subcontractor’s tax and National Insurance liabilities.
+Under the CIS scheme, contractors are require to deduct money from a subcontractor’s payments and pass it to HMRC CIS.
+The CIS deductions count as advance payments towards the subcontractor’s tax and National Insurance liabilities.

 Contractors are define as those who pay subcontractors for construction work or who spent more than £3m on construction a year within the 12 months.
 This £3m will make their first payment.

 The CIS covers most construction work carry out in the UK, including jobs such as:

 Exceptions to the definition of construction work includes professional work done by architects and surveyors, carpet fitting, scaffolding hire (with no labour).
 It work on construction sites that’s clearly not construction.
 The CIS does not apply to construction work carry on outside the UK.

 How do I know whether to register under the Construction Industry Scheme?